justinmeiners/efficient-programming-with-components/16_optimizing_stable_sort.md

 With `RandomAccessIterator` the best theoretical algorithm does `n + gcd(n1, n2)` assignments, not swaps.
 On average GCD is small, but larger than one.
 So we can get almost to `n` assignments, which is a lot better than `n` swaps.
-For ForwardIterators it happens to be `n - gcd(n1, n2)` swaps.
+For `ForwardIterator` it happens to be `n - gcd(n1, n2)` swaps.
-It is roughly `n` for bidirectional iterators.
+It is roughly `n` for `BidirectionalIterator`.

 As we will observe, we can use a faster rotate than the rotate in STL because we have this additional storage.
-If you want to rotate and you have enough storage, then you only need `n + n1` assignments, which is for sure less than `3n`.
+If you want to rotate and you have enough storage, then you only need `n + 1` assignments which is for sure less than `3n`.

 ### First steps